 - They are focused on other people who are outside of the control of the employee.

 Instead, help employees ask better, more productive questions such as, “How can I get the information I need?” or “How can I help support the idea?”

-I cringe when a leader recites the familiar and worn-out philosophy: “Don’t bring me a problem without also coming armed with a solution!”
-I know the motive is to prevent employees from whining and to encourage their willingness to help fix the issues at hand—but if this were the case, wouldn’t it be more direct to tell people, “Stop whining and start helping?”
+I cringe when a leader recites the familiar and worn-out philosophy, “Don’t bring me a problem without also coming armed with a solution!”
+I know the motive is to prevent employees from whining and to encourage their willingness to help fix the issues at hand, but if this were the case, wouldn’t it be more direct to tell people, “Stop whining and start helping?”

 Insisting that those who identify an issue must also be the ones who single-handedly recommend a workable solution is asking the impossible in today’s complex team environment.
 If employees could resolve the issue, they would have.
-We need employees to raise issues and teams of personally accountable people to help solve them.
+We need employees to raise issues and teams of personally-accountable people to help solve them.

 Whether a plan is your own or comes from another level of leadership, it will always entail a certain amount of risk.
 There are no perfect plans or decisions—all have one or many downsides.
 It is a poor use of your time to try and perfect a plan that will never be faultless.
 The highest use of your team’s talent and energy is to implement the plan with excellence, using talent to mitigate risks and succeed in spite of the challenges.
-Great teams can implement average plans as long they commit to doing whatever it takes to get results.
+Great teams can implement average plans as long as they commit to doing whatever it takes to get results.